GoogleChromeLabs/benchmark-workloads/README.md

 ## Development

-Pnpm is used to set up this monorepo.
-In order to develop or test locally, please ensure that pnpm is installed on you machine.
+This monorepo is managed by [pnpm](https://pnpm.io/).
+In order to develop or test locally, please ensure that [pnpm is installed](https://pnpm.io/installation) on you machine.
 Before running any projects, the following script should be run to install all dependencies:

 ```bash